This Silent Sacrifice

 All the flailings of a child refusing to look into the face staring back at them from the mirror, refusing to see their own vileness for what it is.

 He'd gotten Tseng all wrong.
-He'd thrown motives and faces and desires into the mixing bowel that was Tseng's character, and stripped the Turk of his humanity.
-He didn't know a thing about Tseng, not one goddamn thing.
+He'd thrown motives and faces and desires into the mixing bowl that was Tseng's character, and stripped the Turk of his humanity.
+He didn't know a thing about Tseng.
+Not one goddamn thing.
 Maybe Tseng did enjoy holding others under his power; maybe he did relish in cruelty, and get a kick out of other's pain.
 But Vincent didn't know that.
 He'd only assumed.
-And the end result of Vincent's hasty assumptions based off the mask Tseng presented the world, and the lighting fast rage it had ignited in Vincent, had led to this moment.
+And the end result of Vincent's hasty assumptions based off the mask Tseng presented the world, and the lighting-fast rage it had ignited in Vincent, had led to this moment.
 It had tacked yet another sin upon the ox collar Vincent already struggled to breath beneath.